 You might not want to touch this salamander—it secretes a thick, very sticky substance that adheres to skin like glue.
 It causes dust, dirt or bits of dead leaves to stick to one’s hands and is difficult to remove.

-This medium-sized watersnake is named for its yellow belly.
-Its coloration is mainly gray or greenish with little or no pattern.
-This species is found throughout southeastern Missouri and north along the Mississippi River floodplain.
+The yellow-bellied watersnake is a medium-sized, heavy-bodied, dark-colored, semiaquatic snake with a plain yellow belly.
+It is found throughout southeastern Missouri and north along the Mississippi River floodplain.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.

 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.

 Check out the featured picture and other images at the MDC Media Gallery